ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 {; .challenge}

+### Transcriptomic Data Quality Control

+An important part of any bioinformatics analysis workflow is the assesment and quality control of your data.
+In this workshop we are using RNA sequencing reads, which may need to be cleaned if they are *raw* and include extra pieces of unnecessary data (e.g., adapter sequences.

+**Note:** be sure that you have installed the [FastQC][fastqcCite] software program before we proceed with the bioinformatics analysis workflow.

+> ## Software Prerequisites
+>
+> Further information and tips for installing the FastQC software may be found on the [Setup](setup.html) page.
+{: .prereq}

+To check if the transcriptomic data that we downloaded has been cleaned already, we need to use the [FastQC][fastqcCite] bioinformatics software tool.

+> ## Challenge
+>
+> Let's use the following fastqc command to view the quality of one of the sequence read data sets.
+>
+> ~~~
+> fastqc SRR8288561.fastq.gz --extract
+> ~~~
+> {: .language-bash}
+>
+> Note that you can also use the FastQC application to view the quality of transcript data using a user interface.
+{: .challenge}

 ## Genomic Data Collection

 Next, we need to collect the neccessary genomic data.
 Where you get your genomic data may depend on several factors.
 For example, some or all of the data that you need may be available through an online database.